Brother vs Janome Embroidery Machines Comparison In 2026

 Technology and Connectivity

-Brother machines give you:
+Brother machines offer:

-- Wireless design transfer options
+- Wireless design transfer

-- Direct PC connection options
+- Direct connection to a computer

-- Design transfer through USB and wireless connectivity
+- USB and wireless design transfer

-- Direct PC connection capabilities
+- Direct computer connection

 Software and Design Capabilities